Zynpai/SEM-Coursework/use-cases/use-case-9.md

-# USE CASE: 8 Produce a Report of Provide the number of people who speak the following the following languages(Chinese, English, Hindi, Spanish, Arabic) from greatest number to smallest, including the percentage of the world population.
+# USE CASE: 8 Produce a Report of the number of people who speak the following the following languages(Chinese, English, Hindi, Spanish, Arabic) from greatest number to smallest, including the percentage of the world population.

 ## CHARACTERISTIC INFORMATION